HERE COMES INITIAL JOBLESS CLAIMS ...

-Heads up: minutes away from the first big economic data point of the day in the United States – weekly jobless claims figures, due out at 8:30 AM ET.
+Heads up!
+Minutes away from the release of weekly jobless claims data, due out at 8:30 AM ET.

-Economists predict initial claims rose to 340,000 in the week ended March 16 after 332,000 new claims were filed the week before.
+Economists predict initial claims for unemployment insurance rose to 330,000 in the week ended May 11 from 323,000 in the previous week.

-Continuing claims are expected to have risen to 3.050 million from 3.024 million.
+Continuing claims for the week ended May 4 are expected to edge down slightly to 3.000 million from 3.005 million in the previous week.

 We will have the full release LIVE at 8:30 AM ET.
 Click here to refresh for the latest >